AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-imageset-cat.md

 ---
 description: Image set data.
-Provides a mechanism to define sorted sets of images and control attributes used by the Scene7 viewers.
-seo-description: Image set data.
-Provides a mechanism to define sorted sets of images and control attributes used by the Scene7 viewers.
+Provides a mechanism to define sorted sets of images and control attributes used by the Dynamic Media viewers.
-seo-title: ImageSet
 solution: Experience Manager
 title: ImageSet
-topic: Scene7 Image Serving - Image Rendering API
+topic: Dynamic Media Image Serving - Image Rendering API
-uuid: 1a34aaef-4053-4474-abb8-794331898d88
 ---

 # ImageSet{#imageset}

 Image set data.
-Provides a mechanism to define sorted sets of images and control attributes used by the Scene7 viewers.
+Provides a mechanism to define sorted sets of images and control attributes used by the Dynamic Media viewers.

 An image set consists of a sorted, comma-separated list of items, with each item consisting of one or more sub-items (image ids, swatch ids, media file paths, labels, etc), separated by semi-colons and/or colons.